 Lures and lines, rods and reels — the choices are endless.
 But there’s one piece of equipment fishermen (residents 18 or older and nonresidents age 16 or older) must carry: a sport fishing license.
-Nonresidents have many sport fishing license options, from one-day ($15) to 14-day ($75) to annual ($100).
-If you are on a quest for a king, you will also need a king salmon tag, which runs an additional $15 for one day and up to $100 for an annual stamp.
+Nonresidents have many sport fishing license options, from one-day ($15) to 14-day ($75) to annual ($100), and many options in between.
+If you are on a quest for a king, you will also need a king salmon tag, which runs an additional $15 for one day and up to $100 for an annual stamp, with three-, seven- and 14-day stamps available.
 For residents, there are numerous license options for different fishermen (military, low income, senior citizens, blind), so do your research.
 For the savvy shopper, many license prices have dropped from prior seasons following a dip in sales during the pandemic.

-Note: You might see or hear about Alaskans filling their freezers while dipnetting salmon.
+Note: You might hear about Alaskans filling their freezers while dipnetting salmon.
 Yes, it can be an awesome and fruitful fishing experience, but only Alaska residents are legally allowed to do it.

 Alaska sport fishing licenses are available at most sporting goods shops, even many grocery and convenience stores, and online, of course.
 It’s also a fisherman’s responsibility to know regulations, which are easily available in print and online.
 Bosch said the key to figuring it out is to read the general regulations for each region (example: the Anchorage area), then look for site-specific regulations for streams (example: Ship Creek).
 In other words, know where you are fishing and what you are fishing for.
 Oh, and always be bear aware — clean your fish and dispose of fish waste responsibly.